rodrigoalvesvieira/old-blog/_posts/2012-10-18-openstruct.md

 {% endhighlight %}

-The [Ruby Quicktips] blog has another good example on how we can use it.
+The [Ruby Quicktips] blog has another good example on how we can use it for app configuration variables.

+Jake Scruggs [has also] made a point about using <span class="small_code">OpenStruct</span> for mocking.

 <figure>
   ![Abandoned train](/public/images/abandoned_train.jpeg "Abandoned train")